asdacosta/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  ## Origin
  Completed this project during **Full Stack Software Engineering** from **Holberton School** at **ALX School**
  ## Objective
- Learning initialization files, local, global and reserved variables, and special parameters in **Shell**
+ Learning initialization files, local, global and reserved variables, alias and help commands, and special parameters in **Shell**
  ## Tested on
  * Ubuntu
  * Git Bash